hariharanv01/flexible-jekyll/README.md

 Go to `search.json` file and update it.

 **To serve minified JS/CSS in production, you need to push the build folders to github - preferably to a separate branch.
-Google for more info on thi**
+Google for more info on this**